richardhealy/prenetics-test/README.md

   writing a lot more.
 - The Location plug was developed as a HOC, that can be wrapped around any component that needed it. `./src/components/hoc`
+- Also includes React.lazy and Suspense.
+I would extend this out to use a better loading component for production.
+- I've also left the API key in `./src/api.js`.
+I would want to move this into a config if I had more time.

+### Setup

+- Run: `yarn install`
+- Start: `yarn start`

 ### Uses: